namnbk/LISP_Parser/README.md

 Your program will read a LISP expression and print the parse tree.

+> NOTE:  I created a video demonstrating me solving a similar problem in c-sharp at [this link](https://youtu.be/jgQONmpCQ-c).
+The files are in this repo.

 ## Getting Started
 1. Clone your fork
 1. Type `make update`  to get the latest version of the assignment